FASHION DESIGN

 THE SCARLET LETTER

 This look was most inspired by Nathaniel Hawthorne's 1850 novel The Scarlet Letter in which the main character, Hester, struggles to escape social ostracization in Puritanical Colonial Massachusetts after birthing a child out of wedlock.
 The themes of a life falling apart and sexuality being chastised are present on the left breast (where the heart is located) and torn sleeve, as well as the uneven hem which is being pulled up by spaghetti straps.
 Throughout the dress, there are A's hidden amongst the strapping which tangles across the body symbolizing social bondage, all in scarlet silk georgette and organza.
-This of course can also be interpreted as bondage in a more explicitly sexual context, which today is sold as female liberation by the porn industry and 3rd wave feminism, but is in reality just a perverse inversion of Puritan sexual morality rather than a true supplantation by a genuinely equalizing new social attitude towards sex and female sexuality.
+This of course can also be interpreted as bondage in a more explicitly sexual context, which today is sold as female liberation by the porn industry and 3rd wave feminism, but is in reality just a perverse inversion of Puritan sexual morality rather than a true supplantation by a genuinely egalitarian new social attitude towards sex and female sexuality.

 In the process of creating this dress, Texas experienced its worst snowstorm in decades, which knocked out the power and water for millions across the state.
 For this reason, a significant portion of this dress was sewn by hand, which was sort of funny considering the literary reference took place in a time before electricity.
 For nearly two weeks I had to live as if I were in the 1640s, boiling snow for clean water to drink and using candles to light my room as I sewed with needle and thread waiting for the snow to subside and normal life to resume.